FAQ’s – Growing Spirulina

 Absolutely.
 No other nasty micro-organisms can grow at such high pH levels.

-Not much! there is only a few pitfalls that are easy to avoid.
+Not much! there are only a few pitfalls that are easy to avoid.

 Keep the temperature of the culture over 2 and under 42 degrees Celsius.
-Under and above your culture could die
+Under and above these temperatures could result in your culture dying.

 That’s basically it.
 Spirulina has survived for 3.5 billion years – it is a very robust organism.